-In 1990 Rosemary made the multiple award-winning short When Women are Crazy.
-Since then she's made over 20 films, including the feature film comedy Violet (2001) starring Mary Walsh and Peter MacNeill, and the NFB docs Rain, Drizzle and Fog (1998), and Salvation (2002) nominated for the Donald Brittain Award.
+In 1990 Rosemary made the award-winning short When Women are Crazy.
+Since then she's made over 25 films as writer and director, including the feature film comedy Violet (2001) starring Mary Walsh and Peter MacNeill and the NFB docs Rain, Drizzle and Fog (1998), and Salvation (2002) nominated for the Donald Brittain Award.

-House's doc Bloomsday Cabaret (2004), about writer James Joyce and his musical career, was nominated for a Best Direction Gemini.
-Christopher House: Ahead of the Curve (2007), about the celebrated artistic director of Toronto Dance Theatre (and her brother) was nominated for direction and editing.
-John Doyle wrote in the Globe “If you’ve ever wondered about the point of dance, the answer is here”.
+House's doc Bloomsday Cabaret (2004), about writer James Joyce and his musical career, was nominated for a Best Direction Gemini as was Christopher House: Ahead of the Curve (2007), about the celebrated artistic director of Toronto Dance Theatre (and her brother).

-House produced Puffin Patrol for CBC's Nature of Things in 2015 with partner Charlotte Engel.
-Rosemary has most recently finished making The Hungry Month of March, 16 short films about the suppliers behind Newfoundland's celebrated new culinary movement.
-The films, co-produced with the National Film Board of Canada, will launch on the NFB's Digital Platform.
+House co-produced Puffin Patrol for CBC's Nature of Things in 2015.
+She wrote and directed the Hungry Month of March, 16 short films about the suppliers behind Newfoundland's local food movement, co-produced with the National Film Board and released in March of 2017.